Great Saint Bernard Pass

 When was the road through Great Saint Bernard Pass built?

-The pass, known as Col du Grand-Saint-Bernard in French and Colle del Gran San Bernardo in Italian, has been very important during 3000 years, because it was an easy way to cross the Alps.
-It’s one of the most ancient passes through the Western Alps.
-The Roman troops, with Julius Caesar, crossed this pass in 57 BC, and the French troops, with Napoleon and 46,000 soldiers, did it in 1800.
-The actual roved the pass was built in 1905.
-The pass had long been used as a commercial trade route, starting with the Romans during the Empire's peak, though today it serves mostly as a tourist destination for motorists who want to take it slow and soak in the impressive, sometimes perilous, sights along this route once traveled by Napoleon Bonaparte and his army during his march toward Italy in 1800.
+The pass, known as Col du Grand-Saint-Bernard in French and Colle del Gran San Bernardo in Italian, is one of the most ancient passes through the Western Alps.
+It has been very important for 3,000 years because it was an easy way to cross the Alps.
+The Roman troops, with Julius Caesar, crossed this pass in 57 BC, and the French troops, with Napoleon Bonaparte and his army of 46,000 soldiers during his march toward Italy, did it in 1800.
+The pass had long been used as a commercial trade route, though today it serves mostly as a tourist destination for motorists who want to take it slow and soak in the impressive, sometimes perilous, sights along this route.
 Despite its importance, the Great St. Bernard had to wait until 1905 for a road to be built over the pass, due to disagreements between the authorities in the Valais and the Aosta Valley, as well as technical difficulties.
-The summit hosts a beautiful mountain lake, hotels and restaurants.
-The pass is also famous because a hospice founded 1049.
-The hospice later became famous for its use of St. Bernard dogs in rescue operations, that were first mentioned in 1709 and has become an icon of the Alps.
-During the 17th century, the monks that maintained the hospice grounds began selectively breeding and training their dogs, which were said to be gifts from travelers and villagers from nearby towns.
-You guessed it: the resulting breed was the St. Bernard, primarily used during this time to guard the hospice, though later they were used as rescue animals.
-The monks still maintain the grounds and give comfort and information to travelers today.

 Is the Great St Bernard Pass steep?